 The summary audit report will be posted on the SFI Inc. website (www.sfiprogram.org) for public review.

 Performance Measure 9.2.
-Program Participants shall report annually to SFI Inc. on their conformance with the SFI Fiber Sourcing Standard.
+Certified Organizations shall report annually to SFI Inc. on their conformance with the SFI Fiber Sourcing Standard.

 Indicators: